Is Cheetos gluten-free and safe for people with celiac disease? Yes—as stated by the manufacturer, Frito-Lay.

 - To keep track of your daily Cheetos consumption, leave the bag of Cheetos in its original container.
-This will remind and inform you of how many calories and how much fat are in a serving of Cheetos.
+This will remind and inform you of how many calories and fat are in a serving of Cheetos.

 - If you must keep Cheetos in your kitchen, store them in high cupboards or low storerooms.
-This way you will be perturbed and reluctantly when you get the craving to overeat.

 Are Cheetos made with real cheese?

-Are Cheetos wheat-free?
+Are Cheetos flavors wheat-free?

-Is there milk in hot Cheetos?
+Is there dairy in hot Cheetos?

 Can Cheetos harm you?

 Cheetos may not be beneficial to your health but it does not cause immediate harm.

 Although eating the flamin’ Hot Cheetos flavor can cause your stomach upset if you consume it in excess.
 Asides from this, you do not get into harm’s way with Cheetos.

 No. These chips contain dairy and are produced with animal enzymes, making them unsuitable for vegans or vegetarians.